A.P. Chekhov Central City Library

-The Chekhov Central City Library (CCL) is one of the oldest and largest libraries in Almaty.
+A.P.
+Chekhov Central City Library is one of the oldest and largest libraries in Almaty..

-Founded in 1931, the library became an important cultural center of the city.
-On June 25 of the same year, the Presidium of the City Council allocated its first premises in Federation Park (now Panfilov Guardsmen Park).
+Founded in 1931, the library quickly became an important cultural center of the city.
+On June 25 of the same year, by decision of the Presidium of the City Council, its first premises were allocated in Federation Park (now the Park of 28 Panfilov Guardsmen).
 In 1965, the library moved to its current building at 109 Gogol Street, where it remains today.
-A full modernization was carried out in 2020.
+In 2020, the library underwent a full modernization.

 Collection and Attendance